 Security Settings

 The Security Settings page provides network-level and policy-level controls to protect your QuickBox Pro server.
-It is organized into four tabs: Settings for username and IP policies, Firewall Rules for viewing active firewall state, Geo-Lock for restricting streaming access by country, and Geo-Block for blocking dashboard access from specific countries.
+It is organized into five tabs: Settings for username and IP policies, Firewall Rules for viewing active firewall state, Geo-Lock for restricting streaming access by country, Geo-Block for blocking dashboard access from specific countries, and Fail2Ban for per-app brute-force protection, allowlist management, and manual ban/unban controls.

 Security Settings requires admin privileges (admin.settings.read to view, admin.settings.update to modify).
 Navigate to Settings > Security from the sidebar.